Rangers Reunite with Kevin Maxwell, Who Returns as Pro Scouting Director

 The Rangers made several marquee deals during Maxwell’s tenure on Broadway, including two of the best acquisitions in franchise history, when they landed Ryan McDonagh in a lopsided trade with the Montreal Canadiens, and pilfered Mika Zibanejad from the Ottawa Senators in exchange for Derick Brassard.

 The Rangers also made a blockbuster move to acquire Rick Nash from the Columbus Blue Jackets, and the Martin St. Louis-for-Ryan Callahan deal.
-In addition, with Maxwell in the front office, the Rangers signed Artemi Panarin in 2019, most likely the best free agent acquisition in franchise history.
+In addition, with Maxwell in the front office, the Rangers signed Artemi Panarin in 2019, likely the best free agent acquisition in franchise history.